james222328/FACt---File-Assist-Chatbot/README.md

 # FACT - File Assist ChatboT

+The FACT file in this repository is a python notebook copy of this Project.

 ## Overview
 FACT (File Assist ChatboT) is a Streamlit-based application that allows users to:
 - Upload and process PDF, DOCX, and PPTX files.